Enjoy winter in Miyagi Prefecture! 3 recommended winter festivals!

 A group of people heading out from Daijiji Temple into town to "spray water" Source: Miyagi Digital Photo Library Official Website

-On the morning of the first cow festival in February (Thursday, February 6th in 2025), a water-spouting inn , gather together and set off dressed in their water-spouting attire.
+On the morning of the first Ox of February (Thursday, February 6th in 2025), men gather at the Sugawara family home in the Itsukamachi district, which has traditionally served as the "water-drenching inn," and depart dressed in "water-drenching" attire.

 From the lodging, we will pray for fire prevention at Akihayama Daigongen, located within the grounds of Horin-san Daiji Temple, then visit the ruins of Suwamori Daiji Temple to pray for fire prevention again, before heading out into town to pray for fire prevention at each household

-Mizukaburi water from buckets prepared in front of the houses onto the roofs of the houses, and the family members pull out the straw that the Mizukaburi have attached to their heads and use it as a talisman to protect against fire.
+water from buckets and other containers prepared in front of each housewater-throwingonto the roofs of their homes, and the residents would take the straw that the "water-throwing" people were wearing and use it as a fire-prevention charm.

 The "water throwers" become easy prey not only for adults but also for children who are after the amulets, and by the time they finish touring the town, they are almost naked